MatthewAndreTaylor/Generative-SVG/README.md

 ## Dataset Access

 - Matthew Taylor has created a module `dataset.py` for downloading, organizing, preprocessing and using the datasets with `pytorch`.
-An example of how to use this dataset is in `dataset_visualization.ipynb`
+An example of how to use the datasets is in the notebook [dataset_visualization.ipynb](https://github.com/MatthewAndreTaylor/Generative-SVG/blob/main/dataset_visualization.ipynb)

 - Sebastian Tasson validated that the dataset was accessible in the example notebook.